Master Teapots and Entropy Algorithms for the Mandelbrot Set: Renormalization

 \begin{proof} By monotonicity of core entropy (\cite{TaoLi}, \cite{Zeng-landing}), $h(f_{c_1}) \leq h(f_{c_2})$.
-Let $g_1, g_2$ be the piecewise linear tree maps given by Lemma \ref{L:semic-nr}.
+Note that the unique untuned PCF quadratic polynomial with zero core entropy is $f_0(z) = z^2$, hence we can assume $h(f_{c_1}) > 0$.
+Then, let $g_1, g_2$ be the piecewise linear tree maps given by Lemma \ref{L:semic-nr}.
 If $h(f_{c_1}) = h(f_{c_2})$, then $h(g_1) = h(g_2)$.
-Therefore, since the growth rate of a piecewise linear map equals its slope and the underlying trees are homeomorphic, we have also $g_1 = g_2$, which implies the kneading sequence of $g_1$ is the same as the kneading sequence of $g_2$, hence by the Lemma \ref{L:semic-nr} also $f_{c_1}$ and $f_{c_2}$ have the same kneading sequence. \end{proof}
+Therefore, since the growth rate of a piecewise linear map equals its slope and the underlying trees are homeomorphic, we have also $g_1 = g_2$, which implies the kneading sequence of $g_1$ is the same as the kneading sequence of $g_2$, hence by the Lemma \ref{L:semic-nr} also $f_{c_1}$ and $f_{c_2}$ have the same kneading sequence, hence $c_1 = c_2$ since they are both PCF. \end{proof}

-A \emph{small Mandelbrot set} is the image of $\mathcal{M}$ under a tuning map $\tau$; the root of such a small Mandelbrot set is the root of the hyperbolic component onto which $\tau$ maps the main cardioid.

-\begin{lemma} A parameter $c \in \mathcal{V}_{p/q}$ is minimal if and only if it does not lie in a small Mandelbrot set whose root has positive core entropy. \end{lemma}
+\begin{lemma} A parameter $c \in \mathcal{V}_{p/q}$ with $h(f_c) > 0$ is minimal if and only if it does not lie in the interior of a small Mandelbrot set whose root has positive core entropy. \end{lemma}

 \begin{proof} By Corollary \ref{C:tuned}, core entropy is constant on small Mandelbrot sets whose roots have positive entropy.
-On the other hand, suppose that $c$ does not lie in any small Mandelbrot set, i.e. it is non-renormalizable.
-Then, there exists $c' <_\mathcal{M} c$ arbitrarily close to $c$ also non-renormalizable.
-By Lemma \ref{L:strict-mono}, $h(f_{c'}) < h(f_{c})$, so entropy is not constant in any neighborhood of $c$.
-If $c$ is renormalizable, there exists $n \geq 0$ such that $c = \tau_{p/q} \circ \tau_{1/2}^n(c')$ where $\tau_{p/q}$ is the tuning operator by the rabbit in the $p/q$-limb and $c'$ is non-renormalizable, and $h(f_{c'}) = 2^n q \cdot h(f_c)$, and we can apply the previous argument to $c'$. \end{proof}
+On the other hand, suppose that $c$ does not lie in the interior of any small Mandelbrot set whose root has positive entropy; there are two cases.
+First, suppose that $c$ does not lie in the interior of any small Mandelbrot set.
+Then, there exists two untuned, PCF parameters $c', c''$ arbitrarily close to $c$ and with $c' <_\mathcal{M} c'' <_\mathcal{M} c$.
+By Lemma \ref{L:strict-mono}, $h(f_{c'}) < h(f_{c''}) \leq h(f_c)$, so entropy is not constant in any neighborhood of $c$.
+If instead $c$ lies inside a small Mandelbrot set whose root has zero entropy, since $c$ belongs to the vein $\mathcal{V}_{p/q}$, there exists $n \geq 0$ such that $c = \tau_{p/q} \circ \tau_{1/2}^n(c')$ where $\tau_{p/q}$ is the tuning operator by the rabbit in the $p/q$-limb and $c'$ is untuned, and $h(f_{c'}) = 2^n q \cdot h(f_c)$, and we can apply the previous argument to $c'$. \end{proof}

+The strict monotonicity of core entropy except on small Mandelbrot sets was also shown in \cite{JungBiaccessibility}.